A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: AquaNet

-As we discussed at the end of Section \uppercase\expandafter{\romannumeral3}, we need to design a detector to meet the massive small objects detection from cloudy underwater images and high efficient requirements.
-Therefore, UnderwaterNet and two simple but efficient modules are designed.
+As we discussed at the end of Section \uppercase\expandafter{\romannumeral3}, we need to design a detector to efficiently detect a large number of small objects in cloudy underwater images.
+Therefore, AquaNet with two simple yet efficient modules are designed.

-In this section, we first introduce the network architecture.
-MBP module and MFF block are then described in detail.